jadecobra/python_tdd_exercises/source/functions.rst

 * I undo the change and the test is green again

-I like to write my functions_ this way, saying exactly what it returns, so that anyone can tell what the :ref:`function<what is a function?>` returns without knowing what it does or even understanding Python_
+I like to write my functions_ this way, so that anyone can tell what the :ref:`function<what is a function?>` returns without knowing what it does or even understanding Python_

 :ref:`I can make a function with return None<test_making_a_function_w_return_none>`